tomy2105/KnowledgeNotes/cloud/google.md

 And [gcloud command line cheatsheet](cheatsheets.md#gcloud), [gsutil command line cheatsheet](cheatsheets.md#gsutil) and [bq command line cheatsheet](cheatsheets.md#bq).

+`gsutil` has `.boto` configuration file that is usually configured for:
+- setting up gsutil to work through a proxy
+- using customer-managed or customer-supplied encryption keys
+- performing specialized customization of global gsutil behavior

+**Note**: there seems to be parts of the CLI that are not available in UI like e.g. [recommender](https://cloud.google.com/sdk/gcloud/reference/recommender/recommendations/list) which for example can be used to list idle VMs.

+**Note**: In some use cases, e.g. Cloud Storage lifecycle management, `gsutil` accepts only JSON input while both XML and JSON can be used for similar functionality when Cloud APIs are used.

 #### Cloud Shell

 Cloud Shell is an interactive shell environment for Google Cloud executed on a VM instance accessed via web browser.
 It has Google Cloud CLI and other utilities pre-installed and comes with a built-in code editor allowing one to develop, build, debug, and deploy cloud-based apps entirely in the cloud.

+It provisions 5 GB of persistent disk storage mounted as $HOME directory on the instance so files stored in your home directory (including scripts and user configuration files like .bashrc and .vimrc) persist between sessions.

 More info [here](https://cloud.google.com/shell/docs/).